-NUMBER CONTEXTUAL and EESSH INDICATORS C1 Staff information, staff turnover and sickness rates.
-(RSLs only) A - Chief Executive / Senior Officer / Director (i) Name of Chief Executive (System generated, landlord needs to contact SHR to update changes of Chief Executive position) B - Staff employed by the landlord (i) Number of senior staff. (ii) Number of office based staff. (iii) Number of care / support staff. (iv) Number of concierge staff. (v) Number of direct labour staff.
+NUMBER CONTEXTUAL INDICATORS Staff information, staff turnover and sickness rates.
+(RSLs only) A - Chief Executive / Senior Officer / Director (i) Name of Chief Executive (System generated, landlord needs to contact SHR to update changes of Chief Executive position) C1 B - Staff employed by the landlord (i) Number of senior staff. (ii) Number of office based staff. (iii) Number of care / support staff. (iv) Number of concierge staff. (v) Number of direct labour staff.
 C - Staff turnover and sickness absence (i) Percentage of senior staff turnover during the reporting year. (ii) Percentage of total staff turnover during the reporting year. (iii) Percentage of days lost through staff sickness absence during the reporting year.
-C2 The number of lets during the reporting year by source of let.
-For ALL landlords: (i) the number of lets to existing tenants; (ii) the number of lets to housing list applicants; (iii) the number of mutual exchanges; (iv) the number of lets from other sources. (v) For LAs only: the number of lets to homeless applicants. (vi) For RSLs only: the number of applicants who have been assessed as statutorily homeless by the local authority; broken down by: section 5 referrals (RSLs); nominations from the local authority; other. (vii) The number of other nominations from local authorities. С3 Number of lets during the reporting year, split between general needs and supported housing. (i) The number of general needs lets during the reporting year. (ii) The number of supported housing lets during the reporting year.
+The number of lets during the reporting year by source of let.
+For ALL landlords: (i) the number of lets to existing tenants; (ii) the number of lets to housing list applicants; (iii) the number of mutual exchanges; (iv) the number of lets from other sources.
+C2 (v) For LAs only: the number of lets to homeless applicants. (vi) For RSLs only: the number of applicants who have been assessed as statutorily homeless by the local authority; broken down by: section 5 referrals (RSLs); nominations from the local authority; other. (vii) The number of other nominations from local authorities. С3 Number of lets during the reporting year, split between general needs and supported housing. (i) The number of general needs lets during the reporting year. (ii) The number of supported housing lets during the reporting year.
 C4 Abandoned homes. (i) Number of abandoned homes during the reporting year.
 C5 Rent Increase.
 Percentage average weekly rent increase to be applied in the next reporting year.

-The number of households ( ) is a line of the second of th C6 The number of households for which landlords are paid housing costs directly and the total value of the payments received in the reporting year. (i) Number of households the landlord received housing costs directly for during the reporting year. (ii) Value of direct housing cost payments received during the reporting year.
+C6 The number of households for which landlords are paid housing costs directly and the total value of the payments received in the reporting year. (i) Number of households the landlord received housing costs directly for during the reporting year. (ii) Value of direct housing cost payments received during the reporting year.
 C 7 Amount and percentage of former tenant rent arrears written off at the year end. (i) Total value of former tenant arrears at year end. (ii) Total value of former tenant arrears written off at year end.
-C8 Scottish Housing Quality Standard (SHQS) - stock condition survey information. (i) Date stock was last surveyed or assessed for SHQS compliance. (ii) Percentage of stock assessed fully for SHQS compliance in the last four years. (iii) Date next stock condition survey or assessment is due to be carried out. (iv) Percentage of stock to be fully assessed in the next survey for SHQS compliance. (v) Comments on method of assessing SHQS compliance. С9 Scottish Housing Quality Standard (SHQS) - stock summary.
+C8 Scottish Housing Quality Standard (SHQS) - stock condition survey information. (i) Date stock was last surveyed or assessed for SHQS compliance. (ii) Percentage of stock assessed fully for SHQS compliance in the last four years. (iii) Date next stock condition survey or assessment is due to be carried out. (iv) Percentage of stock to be fully assessed in the next survey for SHQS compliance. (v) Comments on method of assessing SHQS compliance.
+C9 Updated March 2023 Scottish Housing Quality Standard (SHQS) - stock summary.
 SHQS Stock summary at the end of reporting year and projected to the end of the next reporting year (i) Total self-contained stock (ii) Self-contained stock exempt from SHQS. (iii) Self-contained stock in abeyance from SHQS (iv) Self-contained stock failing SHQS (a) number failing one criterion, (b) number failing two or more criteria. (v) Stock meeting the SHQS. (vi) Breakdown of stock meeting the SHQS at (v) by local authority.
-C10 Percentage of properties meeting the EESSH. (i) The number of self-contained properties. (ii) The number that meet EESSH. (iii) The number that do not meet EESSH.
-C11 Anticipated exemptions from the EESSH. (i) The number of self-contained properties. (ii) The number of expected or actual exemptions.
-C12 Energy Performance Certificates (EPCs). (i) The number of self-contained properties. (ii) The number of EPCs.
-C13 Investment in the EESSH. (i) Of the total amount invested in bringing properties up to the EESSH, please state how much came from: (a) subsidy; (b) the landlord's own financial resource; (c) another source; (ii) Total amount invested.